Deterministic Interrelation Between Elastic Moduli in Critically Elastic Materials

 These equations are the parameterization of an ellipse in terms of $\chi$ (see Appendix \ref{ellipse_eq_proof} for proof).
 This means the elastic moduli of the network with $m=1$ state of self-stress are not independent and are related through an elliptic equation which, in standard form, can be written as:

 where $\eta$ is:

 In large systems with many available constraints, the distribution of $\chi$ covers a wide range of values and this parameterization puts all values of the moduli after removing a bond on the perimeter of an ellipse given by Eq.~\ref{eq:ellipse}.
-Two examples are shown in Fig.~\ref{fig:network_ellipse}, where the black data points on each ellipse correspond to the normalized elastic moduli of its corresponding parent network, $(K'/K, G'/G)$, after removing a random bond.
+Two examples are shown in Fig.~\ref{fig:network_ellipse}, where the black data points on each ellipse correspond to the normalized elastic moduli $G'/G$ and $K'/K$ after removing a random bond from the corresponding parent network.
 Both networks in Fig.~\ref{fig:network_ellipse}a,b are prepared using a selective pruning algorithm in which stressed bonds are removed randomly from a Delaunay triangulation~\cite{lee1980two} while imposing Hilbert's stability condition, requiring each node to have at least $d+1$ bonds, positioned such that any two adjacent bonds make an angle smaller than $\pi$~\cite{alexander1998amorphous, lopez2013jamming}.